 Managing your energy supply

-We work for food and drink manufacturers and retailers on energy supply and management arrangements, regulatory aspects (in respect of re-sale of electricity and gas), as well as on the procurement of on-and off-balance sheet decentralised energy solutions.
+We work for food and drink manufacturers and retailers on energy supply and management arrangements, regulatory aspects (in respect of re-sale of electricity and gas), as well as on the procurement of on-and-off balance sheet decentralised energy solutions.
 Our expertise enables our clients to achieve their ambitious energy efficiency targets and reduction of carbon emissions, and to combat rising energy bills.

 Generating revenue from waste

 The economic, social and environmental impact of food waste recycling is dominating the press, at the moment.
 Controversial issues over food waste supplies have been politicised by debates on food banks and, increasingly, this has had an impact on the renewables energy sector (for example anaerobic digestion (AD)).
-Due to this increased attention today's ‘ethical consumer’ is becoming increasingly interested in how food manufacturers and retailers dispose of their food waste.Read more about how food waste recycling in a regenerative circular economy >
+Due to this increased attention today's ‘ethical consumer’ is becoming increasingly interested in how food manufacturers and retailers dispose of their food waste.Read more about how food waste is recycled in a regenerative circular economy >

 A client was looking for a way to deal with their dairy waste products, channelling energy generated from the dairy waste back into the manufacturing facility as well as getting any other additional benefits from the process.

-We assisted the client structuring the innovative AD project, in particular the set-up of the flow of green gas certificates to help with the client to reduce carbon emissions.
+We assisted the client structuring the innovative AD project, in particular the set-up of the flow of green gas certificates to help the client to reduce carbon emissions.